 Gender roles, stereotypes and bias also affect the access of service users to support and protection from security threats (Denham, 2008).
 For instance, men who have endured sexual and/or domestic violence often experience gender-specific barriers to accessing security and justice services.
-Due to misconceptions about sexual and domestic violence, as well as stereotypes in relation to men and masculinity, law enforcement agencies and other actors of the penal system sometimes deny men the legal protection offered by anti- sexual abuse and antidomestic violence laws (Barberet, 2014).
-This may be the result of discriminatory policies and practices; but it may also be the result of more implicit, sometimes unintentional biases, which manifest in a number of ways, such as in hostile attitudes towards women in leadership positions or a tendency by leadership to favors men over women when training and other professional development opportunities arise (Botting, 2017).
+Due to misconceptions about sexual and domestic violence, as well as stereotypes in relation to men and masculinity, law enforcement agencies and other actors of the penal system sometimes deny men the legal protection offered by anti- sexual abuse and anti-domestic violence laws (Barberet, 2014).